Andrew-Bordei/data_engineering/README.md

 Power BI: Data visualization, calculated columns, geospatial data.

 ### Homebuyer Recommendations
-Homebuyers should inform themselves on the historical and latest trends of their future real estate market before making a buying decision.
+Homebuyers should inform themselves on the historical and latest trends of their future real estate market before making a decision.
 Viewing the dashboard KPIs a homebuyer will see that 46%(compared to a 19% historical average) of houses across all three cities have reduced their prices, signaling the market is overvalued.
-House prices and their duration on the market were segmented into three categories to conform with the price and time range of a home buyer.
+House prices and their duration on the market were segmented into three categories to conform with the price and time range of a homebuyer.
 Analyzing the data I recommend the following:

-1. Purchase a home that has been on the market for 88 days to save $15,112 off the original price.
+1. Purchase a house that has been on the market for 88 days to save $15,112 off the original price.

 2. Identify your city and price range then pick the broker with the highest average price drop from the view below(average savings of $43,604).